asi-alliance/asi-chain-faucet/server/README.md

 # ASI Faucet Backend Server

 Rust-based REST API service for distributing test ASI tokens on ASI blockchain.
-Built with Axum framework and integrated with ASI blockchain nodes through forked F1r3fly node CLI.
+Built with Axum framework and integrated with ASI blockchain nodes through the Rust CLI client.

 For complete project documentation, see the [main README](../README.md) in the root directory.